-• In postmenopausal women (they’ve already gone through menopause) with advanced breast cancer that got worse after previous hormone therapy.
+• In postmenopausal females with advanced breast cancer that got worse after previous hormone therapy.
 (This type of treatment works by blocking hormones that may be contributing to the growth of the cancer.)

-• In postmenopausal women with HER2-negative (HER2–) advanced breast cancer who’ve never had hormone therapy before.
-(With HER2– cancer, the cancer cells don’t have abnormally high levels of a protein called HER2.)
+• In postmenopausal females with HER2-negative advanced breast cancer who’ve never had hormone therapy before.
+(With HER2-negative cancer, the cancer cells don’t have abnormally high levels of a protein called HER2.)

-• Along with ribociclib (Kisqali), in postmenopausal women with HER2– advanced or metastatic breast cancer who’ve never tried hormone therapy or whose breast cancer got worse after previous hormone therapy.
+• Along with ribociclib (Kisqali), in postmenopausal females with HER2-negative advanced or metastatic breast cancer who’ve never tried hormone therapy or whose breast cancer got worse after previous hormone therapy.
 (Metastatic cancer means it’s spread to other parts of the body.)

-• Along with palbociclib (Ibrance) or abemaciclib (Verzenio), in women with HER2– advanced or metastatic breast cancer whose breast cancer got worse after hormone therapy.
+• Along with palbociclib (Ibrance) or abemaciclib (Verzenio), in females with HER2-negative advanced or metastatic breast cancer whose breast cancer got worse after hormone therapy.

 Faslodex is available as a brand-name medication.
 It is also available in a generic form called fulvestrant.

-A generic drug is an exact copy of the active drug in a brand-name medication.
+A generic drug is an exact copy of the active ingredient in a brand-name medication.
 Generics tend to cost less than brand-name drugs.

 Faslodex can cause mild or serious side effects.
 The following lists contain some of the key side effects that may occur while taking Faslodex.
 These lists do not include all possible side effects.

-For more information on the possible side effects of Faslodex, talk with your doctor or pharmacist.
+For more information on the possible side effects of Faslodex, see this article.
+You can also talk with your doctor or pharmacist.
 They can give you tips on how to deal with any side effects that may be bothersome.

-Note: The Food and Drug Administration (FDA) tracks side effects of drugs they have approved.
+Note: The Food and Drug Administration (FDA) tracks side effects of drugs it has approved.
 If you would like to report to the FDA a side effect you’ve had with Faslodex, you can do so through MedWatch.

 Mild side effects

-The mild side effects of Faslodex 500 mg that are more common* can include:
+The mild side effects of Faslodex that occurred in clinical trials include:

 • back pain